 This year we are looking to spend part of the money on additional training for staff, in partnership with 'Create Development'.
 This will include an innovative PE scheme of work, inset training, and leadership support.

-We are also investing in an e-audit system that will allow Miss Gard, and the school's senior leaders, to better track the impact of the sports premium funding and target particular pupils and areas of PE.
+We are also investing in an e-audit system that will allow Mr Taylor, and the school's senior leaders, to better track the impact of the sports premium funding and target particular pupils and areas of PE.

 Competitive School Sport

 There is a clear reference to competition in the new 2014 PE curriculum whether children are competing against themselves, against their peers, or against other schools.
 Funding will help to develop:

 A team kit to help encourage collaboration, team work and a sense of belonging whilst competing

 High Quality Physical Education and Activity